Up&Up: Music video

 The band had released teasers on their social media accounts leading up to the video release.
 The music video directed by Vania Heymann and Gal Muggia was released on 16 May 2016.
 The video has been described on the band's website as a "poignant, surrealist montage which alludes to contemporary issues."
 The video itself consists of over-layered visuals, and has the band playing the song in various landscapes and locations.
 One of the locations used is the Croatian mountain range of Biokovo, upon which Chris Martin appears to be seated.
 Heyman and Mugglia have been credited for their creative use of stock footage throughout the video.

 Scenes and visual effects for the video were created by GloriaFX, a Ukraine-based visual effects company, headed by Anatolii Kuzmytskyi in Ukraine and by Max Colt in the US.
 Martin called it "one of the best videos ever made".
 Scenes include "a volcano that pops out popcorn, a baby that flies on the wing of a plane, and skydivers who jump into a bowl of pasta".
-Some scenes were cut from the video to make it shorter, including a man with a volcano in place of his head.

 The band's lead singer, Chris Martin feels that its visual was one of best videos to be made.
 He says The video is — I'm going to drop the mic here and say — I think it's one of the best videos people have made.
 Even if you take the music away.
 That's my point".

 Billboards Chris Payne described the music video as "appropriately epic" with "a heady, shoot-for-the-stars type of statement".
 Carl Williott of Idolator, who was reserved towards the song itself, felt that its video "elevates it thanks to some artfully trippy visuals".
 MTV UK called it "weird and wonderful in every respect" and "magical yet poignant".